Synthesized-Isotropic Narrowband Channel Parameter Extraction from Angle-Resolved Wideband Channel Measurements: Evaluations

 \subsection{Measurement Based Evaluation}

-To validate the proposed synthesized-isotropic power compensation with measured data, we compare the omnidirectional PL synthesized from D-D horn-to-horn (H2H) angle-scanning measurements with a reference measurement that uses an omnidirectional antenna at the Tx (O2H).
-In the H2H configuration, both the Tx and Rx employ high-gain horn antennas and perform full-Az scanning, whereas the O2H reference replaces the Tx horn with an omnidirectional antenna and scans only the Rx horn, thereby reducing angular-combining ambiguity.
+cyan{(R3-3)}{To validate the proposed synthesized-isotropic power compensation with measured data, we compare the omnidirectional PL synthesized from D-D horn-to-horn (H2H) angle-scanning measurements with a reference measurement that uses an omnidirectional antenna at the Tx (O2H).}{To validate the proposed method with measured data, we compare the omnidirectional PL synthesized from D-D horn-to-horn (H2H) angle-scanning measurements with a reference measurement that uses an omnidirectional antenna at the Tx (O2H).
+Unlike the simulation-based validation, the true channel power is not known in measurement.
+Therefore, the agreement between the H2H synthesized result and the O2H reference is used as a practical consistency check for the proposed compensation framework.}

 Measurements were conducted in a line-of-sight (LoS) corridor at $154$~GHz \cite{Corridor300GHz}, with the Tx--Rx separation swept from $6$--$21$~m in $1$~m steps.
-For the H2H scan, both ends used $26$~dBi horns (HPBW $\approx 9^\circ$) shown in Fig.~\ref{fig:Horn_patterns} and were rotated over $360^\circ$ with a $9^\circ$ angular sampling interval.
-For the O2H reference, the Tx was modeled as omnidirectional (HPBW $=360^\circ$) and only the Rx horn was rotated over $360^\circ$ with the same $9^\circ$ step.
+For the H2H scan, both ends used $26$~dBi horns (HPBW $\approx 9^\circ$) shown in Fig.~\ref{fig:Horn_patterns} and were rotated over $360^\circ$ with a $9^\circ$ angular sampling interval. yellow{(R1-7)}{For the O2H reference, the Tx was modeled as omnidirectional (HPBW $=360^\circ$) and only the Rx horn was rotated over $360^\circ$ with the same $9^\circ$ step.}{For the O2H reference measurement, the Tx horn was replaced with a $3$~dBi omnidirectional antenna (Eravant, SAO-1141740330-06-S1) \cite{Eravant_Omni}, while only the Rx horn was rotated over $360^\circ$ with the same $9^\circ$ angular sampling interval.}

 Based on \eqref{eq:Pc_from_zeta}, the PLs were computed as

 with the summation taken over the delay and available scan domains, where $P(\cdot)$ denotes an element of the multi-dimensional power grid obtained by reshaping the stacked power vector $\Vect{P}$ in \eqref{eq:Bp}.
 The within-bin average correction factors were employed.